MrKrautee/django-advanced-admin/README.rst

         url(r'^admin/', admin_site.urls),
     ]

-No need to register any ModelAdmin to advanced_admin.admin.admin_site.
+No need to register any ModelAdmin to advanced_admin.admin_site.
 You can still use the normal admin.site to register your ModelAdmins:

 ::